David Bohler

 Gee explained that Jesus wasn’t there to argue for better exchange rates or to move the exchange business at least 500 ft from the synagogue.
 The only remaining rational explanation for Jesus's actions was the integration of state (currency) into the religious realm.
 Gee said, “This obscured his message of heaven, where governmental institutions don’t apply.”
 Other paid promoters of Jesus’s message on campus echoed Gee’s sentiments.

-“Jesus was concerned with integrating people’s souls into a kingdom afterlife, not with integrating them into the government of this world.”
+“Jesus was concerned with integrating people’s souls into a kingdom afterlife, not with integrating them into the government of this world,” Motley professed.

-“The ‘Fairness Doctrine’ that existed in print dictated that both sides be presented,” Jordan explained.
-He further clarified how the FCC adopted this for radio and television broadcasting and how everything changed during the internet revolution.
-“I taught journalism through the analog and digital transition—the fairness doctrine was lost along the way.”
+“The ‘Fairness Doctrine’ that existed in print dictated that both sides of governmental arguments be presented,” Jordan explained.
+He further clarified how the FCC adopted this for radio and television broadcasting and how everything changed during the Internet revolution.
+“I taught journalism through the analog to digital transition—the fairness doctrine was lost along the way.”
 CSU Journalism Professor David Wolgang agrees.

 Dr. David Wolfgang currently teaches the ‘Fairness Doctrine’ in Communications Law at CSU and describes the regulations governing a finite media landscape before the internet and the infinite one that is difficult to regulate now.
 Holding a Juris Doctorate, Dr. Wolfgang expressed his views on the current Supreme Court posture concerning the Establishment Clause.
 “Of interest is Alito’s arguments about religious elements,” Dr. Wolfgang said, referring to Justice Samuel Alito’s attempts to define or categorize religion.
 Justice Alito can best be described as having a judgeship that has jumped over the ‘wall.’